afzalap/PersonalityPredictorAI/README.md

 ## Data Preparation

-The input to the web App should be in the following cropped form containing only the handwritten text
+The input to the web App and the samples in the personalityPrection/data should be in the following cropped form containing only the handwritten text

 <img src="https://github.com/afzalap/PersonalityPredictorAI/assets/68552769/18cdabd7-1268-4794-8f13-09cebfa956c7" alt="Image" width="300" height="300"/>